 Configuring the RestTemplate Bean

-You can configure the RestTemplate
+You can configure the RestTemplate bean by following these steps:

 - Add a

-method by returning a newRestTemplate
+restTemplate()method by returning a newRestTemplateobject.

 If you use Spring Framework, the source code of your application context configuration class looks as follows: